 We also rely on trademarks and trade designs to develop and maintain our competitive position.
 OPTINOSE®, XHANCE®, Exhalation Delivery SystemTM and EDS® are trademarks of ours in the U.S.

-Licensing of the Exhalation Delivery System
+Licensing of the Exhalation Delivery System (Outside of ENT/Allergy Indications)

 Currax License Agreement